zscaler/zscaler-terraformer/README.md

 Any resources not listed are currently not supported.

-Last updated August 17, 2022
+Last updated February 29, 2024

 | Resource | Resource Scope | Generate Supported | Import Supported |
 |----------|-----------|----------|----------|